Investing in nutrition: How capital can serve life and human flourishing

 Turning principles into practice

-GNA obtained a working capital loan from N3F for the purchase and trade of groundnuts (peanut) and beans for human consumption, and technical assistance to explore biochar (a form of charcoal) production equipment and carbon credit monetization.
+GNA obtained a working capital loan from N3F for the purchase and trade of groundnuts (peanuts) and beans for human consumption, and technical assistance to explore biochar (a form of charcoal) production equipment and carbon credit monetisation.

 Measuring impact

-In just 2 years, N3F has reached 3 million consumers in Sub Saharan Africa through enterprises like GNA, contributing to producing 645 million nutritious food servings, out of which 44% are consumed by children.
-With ten investments now completed, N3F is driving a movement in Sub-Saharan Africa to ensure that every household has access to affordable, nourishing food.
+In just two years, N3F has reached 3 million consumers in sub-Saharan Africa through enterprises such as GNA, contributing to 645 million nutritious food servings, 44% of which are consumed by children.
+With ten investments now completed, N3F is driving a movement in sub-Saharan Africa to ensure that every household has access to affordable, nourishing food.

 Our goal is to elevate nutrition as a central focus for all stakeholders – from governments and private institutions to service providers and local SMEs – ensuring it becomes a core criterion in every investment decision.
 Our partner, GAIN, has helped develop a framework that enables impact investors to identify, assess, and compare the nutrition impact potential of enterprises and projects.
 This makes it easier to integrate nutrition outcomes into investment strategies and track progress across portfolios.